The "state of the art" hasn't changed much in 30 years for anxiety medications.

 There's a rich interplay between glutamate and the endocannabinoid system.

 Learn all about the glutamate pathway at our CBD and Anxiety article.

 Here's a pretty good explanation of the glutamate pathway with our endocannabinoids:

 Upon activation by 2-AG and Anandamide, CB1 drives cellular cascades that block the flow of calcium into the presynaptic terminal.
 This then causes a significant reduction in glutamate release, downregulating the activity of glutamate on the postsynaptic neuron.

+To translate, the endocannabinoid system keeps a check on glutamate activity.
 We already talked about CBD's effect on 2-AG.

 What about Anandamide?

 Anandamide, the so-called "bliss molecule" was named after Anand, the Hindu goddess of bliss.

 CBD is just a cannabinoid from a plant but its effect is through our own endocannabinoid system and its actors.

 So...2-AG and Anandamide calm the glutamate response.